craws/OpenAtlas-Discovery/readme.md

 The CMS allows signing in with a GitHub account via OAuth.

-In local development, this is optional: you can run a CMS proxy server, which commits content to the local filesystem, instead of GitHub, and requires to authentication.
+In local development, this is optional: you can run a CMS proxy server, which commits content to the local filesystem, instead of GitHub, and requires no authentication.

 ```bash
 pnpm run dev:cms